lolaedun/kindergarten-days/README.md

 ### **User Stories**

-* As a user, I would like to search for seasonal activites.
+* As a user, I would like to search for current activites that correspond with the current season.
 * As a user, I would like to have a simple and easy to understand dashboard of my weekly activities.
 * As a user, I would like to save my completed activites.
 * As a user, I would like to view activities yet to be completed.